metal3-io/metal3-io.github.io/_includes/try-it.md

 kubectl scale deployment metal3-baremetal-operator -n metal3 --replicas=0
 ```

-To be able to run `baremetal-operator` locally, you need to install `operator-sdk` https://github.com/operator-framework.
-After that, you can run the `baremetal-operator` including any custom changes.
+To be able to run `baremetal-operator` locally, you need to install
+[operator-sdk](https://github.com/operator-framework).
+After that, you can run
+the `baremetal-operator` including any custom changes.

 ```sh
 cd ~/go/src/github.com/metal3-io/baremetal-operator
 make run
 ```

-## Running a Custom cluster-api-provider-baremetal
+## Running Custom Cluster API Provider Baremetal

-There are two cluster-api related managers running in the cluster.
+There are two Cluster API related managers running in the cluster.
 One
 includes set of generic controllers, and the other includes a custom Machine
 controller for baremetal.
 If you want to try changes to
 `cluster-api-provider-baremetal`, you want to shut down the custom Machine